matrixorigin/matrixone/docs/en/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Statements/join/full-join.md

 > insert into t1 values ('BerkeleyPublic2','Berkeley');
 > insert into t1 values ('NYCLib','NewYork');

-> select city,libname1,count(libname1) as a from t3 join t1 on libname1=libname3 join t2 on isbn3=isbn2 group by city,libname1;
+> select city,libname1,count(libname1) as a from t3 full join t1 on libname1=libname3 join t2 on isbn3=isbn2 group by city,libname1;
 +----------+--------------------+------+
 | city     | libname1           | a    |
 +----------+--------------------+------+